davidgirdhar/Notes/aws/basics.md

 ### Amazon ElastiCache
     is a fully managed, Redis- and Memcached-compatible service delivering real-time, cost-optimized performance for modern applications.
 ElastiCache scales to hundreds of millions of operations per second with microsecond response time, and offers enterprise-grade security and reliability.

+### AWS OpsWork
+    is a configuration management service that also provides managed instances of the open-source configuration managed software chef and puppet